fastify/fastify-circuit-breaker/README.md

 If you pass the options directly to the utility, it will take precedence over the global configuration.

 ### Customize error messages
-If needed you can change the default error message for the *circui open error* and the *timeout error*:
+If needed you can change the default error message for the *circuit open error* and the *timeout error*:
 ```js
 fastify.register(require('fastify-circuit-breaker'), {
   timeoutErrorMessage: 'Ronf...', // default 'Timeout'